AMES-Robotics-3243-Amperes/2020-InfiniteRecharge/2020-InfiniteRecharge/README.md

 * We need to take out anything to do with climbing
 * We need to fine tune the intake to work
 * Change shooter slow speed
 * Change intake belts from set point to velocity
+* Change the deceleration coeff to what it was on the 2020botpreseason branch (wrong branch stuff)
+* Clean up the code if we have the time
+* Indexer is still acting weird
+* I think that i fixed the intake but double check